Davide255/LVIE/README.md

 Implemented shaders are:
 - [X] *B&W Shader* to convert images to grayscale using the luminance method
 - [X] *Saturation Shader* with the conversion in Hsl color space
+- [X] *White Balance Shader* to quickly compute the white balance
+- [X] *Sharpening Shader* to compute the sharpening via laplacian of gaussian
 - [ ] *Gaussian Blur Shader* to compute the gaussian blur
-- [ ] *Sharpening Shader* to compute the sharpening via laplacian of gaussian

 To run the GPU aceleration tests use